Do you want to be able to save a life yourself? Everybody can take a course. To sign up directly for a Dutch spoken course, click HERE!

-There are about 130 people being resuscitated outside of the hospital every week.
-In other words thats quite often!
-During a circulatory arrest without CPR, chances of survival decrease by 10% every minute.
+Outside of the hospital there are about 130 cases of people receiving CPR every week.
+In other words: that is quite often!
+During a circulatory arrest without any resuscitation, chances of survival decrease by 10% every minute.
 So it is essential that bystanders can provide immediate help.
 It is also very important, that enough people sign up to HartslagNu, the resuscitation volunteer network in the Netherlands.
-Bystanders can be relieved quickly this way and this way an AED is on site as soon as possible.
+This way bystanders can be relieved quickly and an AED will be on site as soon as possible.
 All these factors significantly increase the chances of survival without severe residual symptoms.

-Our focus is on secondary school students, because they learn new skills without much effort.
+Our focus lies on secondary school students, because they are able to learn new skills without much effort.
 Furthermore, a skill learnt at a young age lasts a lifetime.
-By starting CPR education with students, a whole generation can perform this skill.
+By starting CPR education with students, a whole generation and eventually the entire population can perform this skill.
 Lastly, the practical CPR courses are a welcome addition to the theoretical secondary school curriculum.
-Attention to healthcare and reflexion on the end of life are additional valuable parts of these courses on schools.
+Attention to healthcare and reflection on the end of life are additional valuable parts of these courses at schools.

 Taskforce QRS (Qualitative Resuscitation by Students) consists primarily of university students.
 Most of these are medical students.
 Of course we have local as well as national support by professors and other experts.
-The idea to let medical university students provide CPR courses to secondary school students has originated in 2004 in Maastricht.
+The idea to let medical university students provide CPR courses for secondary school students has originated in 2004 in Maastricht.
 By now, more than 15,000 students are beïng educated each year.
-This is done from seven active foundations of Taskforce QRS in Amsterdam, Groningen, Leiden, Maastricht, Nijmegen, Rotterdam and Utrecht.
+This is done from our seven local organisations in Amsterdam, Groningen, Leiden, Maastricht, Nijmegen, Rotterdam and Utrecht.